Ending Youth Access to Tobacco

 Tobacco Retailer License (TRL) Campaign

 Best practices in research show that if young people do not start smoking during their teen years, they are unlikely to ever do so.
-All over the State of California and across the nation, communities have adopted Tobacco Retailer License (TRL) policies to address this important public health issue.
-A Tobacco Retailer License requires anyone who wishes for the privilege to sell tobacco products to pay and annual fee to do so with the agreement that they will follow the law and regularly check the identification of anyone who appears under the age of 30.
-The fee that they pay is used to administer the license and also to support enforcement operations that ensure that all retailers are compliant and not selling illegally to minors.
+All over the State of California and across the nation, communities have adopted TRL policies to address this important public health issue.
+A TRL requires anyone who wishes for the privilege to sell tobacco products to pay an annual fee to do so with the agreement that they will follow the law and regularly check the identification of anyone who appears under the age of 30.
+The fee that they pay is used to administer the license and to support enforcement operations that ensure that all retailers are compliant and not selling illegally to minors.

 TRL policies have been successfully implemented in San Mateo County, with the most robust policy having been passed in Pacifica in 2008.
 The proper enforcement of a TRL dramatically reduces the number of illegal tobacco sales to youth and thus the number of youth who ever begin smoking in our community.

 More than a quarter of a million youth who had never smoked a cigarette used electronic cigarettes in 2013, according to a CDC study published in the journal Nicotine and Tobacco Research.
 This is a three-fold increase from 2011.
-E-cigarettes often contain nicotine and there is evidence that nicotine's effect on youth brain development could lead to lasting deficits in cognitive function.
-One of TEC's objectives is to increase regulation of electronic nicotine delivery devices by amending tobacco retail ordinances to broaden the definition of tobacco product to include the devices.
+E-cigarettes often contain nicotine and there is evidence that nicotine’s effect on youth brain development could lead to lasting deficits in cognitive function.
+One of TEC’s objectives is to increase regulation of electronic smoking devices by amending tobacco/smoking-related ordinances to broaden the definition of “tobacco product” to include the devices.

-- California Youth Advocacy Network: CYAN is dedicated to supporting youth and young adults by advocating for a tobacco-free California by providing tobacco control professionals and young people with the tools needed to mobilize a powerful statewide movement http://cyanonline.org/
+- California Youth Advocacy Network: CYAN is dedicated to supporting youth and young adults by advocating for a tobacco-free California by providing tobacco control professionals and young people with the tools needed to mobilize a powerful statewide movement.